Zes apps · Één kwartaal Six apps · One quarter

 PhraseKit Japan frasengids

-Per frase een fonetische uitspraak in romaji, een toelichting, en een favorietenlijst voor de zinnen die jij het vaakst nodig hebt.
+PhraseKit werd geen vertaalapp, maar een frasengids per situatie.
+Restaurant, station, dokter, noodgevallen.
+Per frase een fonetische uitspraak in romaji, een toelichting, en een favorietenlijst voor de zinnen die je het vaakst nodig hebt.

 Next.js 15TypeScriptTailwind CSS v4FirebaseOpenAINetlify